Posts Tagged ‘PI genre’

 We have a third book we’re working on, geared to legal investigations which is our field of expertise.
 What do legal investigators do?
 We specialize in cases involving the courts and we’re typically employed by law firms or lawyers.
 We frequently assist in preparing criminal defenses, locating witnesses, gathering and reviewing evidence, collecting information on the parties to the litigation, taking photographs, testifying in court and assembling evidence and reports for trials.

-Legal Investigations 101 was too obvious.
-Then we decided to follow-up our first Dick book with a second one:
+When it came to a title, How to Be a Legal Investigator was too boring, Legal Investigations 101 was too obvious.
+Then we decided to follow-up our first Dick book with a second one: How to Be a Lawyer’s Dick.
+Definitely eye-catching.

 How to Be a Lawyer’s Dick: Legal Investigations 101 will be available spring 2012 on Kindle and Nook.